Discover the best EDI solutions at edi2xml.com. Streamline your B2B communication with our expert-managed, on-premises, and web EDI services.

 • ability to integrate with other solutions

-one important trend in the tech industry today that is very popular, is the use of web services.
+one important trend in the tech industry today that is very popular is the use of REST API Web Services.
 It is a trend as a technology and as a business methodology.

 If you what to know more about web services technology read our article: Seamless EDI implementation through Web Services